 - Washing Machine Overload

-- Check your machines hose for any signs of damage, your hose should be replaced every three years or so, to avoid more expensive maintenance issues.
+- Check your machines hose for any signs of damage.
+Keep in mind that your hose should be replaced every three years or so, to avoid more expensive maintenance issues.

 - Make sure your washing machine is about four inches or more away from the wall, to prevent any new damage or kinking of your hose.

-- Try to only run your washing machine when your home, so you can stop your machine if it starts acting up.
+- Try to only run your washing machine when you are home so you can stop your machine if it starts acting up.